 As the busy capital of Japan, Tokyo is famous for a number of things: neon city lights, great Japanese food, and a generous dose of tradition and culture.
 For the curious, they’ve also got a great scene for sneaker shopping, architecture and design and tiny bars that seat as little as five people.

 And when it comes to the perfect place to rest your head at night, we’ve delighted in the discovery of the newly opened Ascott Marunouchi Tokyo.
 The serviced apartments stand out because of its prime location the central business district, just in front of the Imperial Palace and next to the famed Palace Hotel Tokyo.

 Anyone who’s been to Tokyo know’s just how expensive it can be.
 Ascott Marunouchi Tokyo, fortunately, has some fantastic opening rates from USD364++ a night, for studios to three-bedroom residences.
-Travel tip: book with The Luxe Nomad for extra special rates.
-Imagine our delight when we even got an upgrade!

 The 5-star property boasts luxurious, sleek interiors true to Japanese elegance.
 Think warm timber floors, earthy tones, polished surfaces and large windows that invite in views of the city.
 Rooms have blackout curtains, rain showers, and a kitchen complete with a stove.

 Go big or go home?
 If the Luxe Nomad in you wants only the best Ascott has to offer in Tokyo, book yourself a stay at the largest apartment here.
 The suite is ideal for a family of six, with spacious living and dining areas, and a fully equipped kitchen.
 Now that’s exclusivity with the only suite of its kind on the 29th floor.